Take a Mini Retreat

 Self Care

 Can you remember the last time you did something for yourself?
 Then, think about the last time you did something for somebody else.
-If you drew a complete blank trying to think of something you did for yourself (taking a three minute break from work e-mail to read this doesn’t count!), yet came up with an immediate list of ten things you did for others, it may be time to schedule time to take care of you.
+If you drew a complete blank trying to think of something you did for yourself (taking a three minute break from work e-mail to read this doesn’t count!), yet came up with an immediate list of ten things you did for others, make it a priority to schedule time to take care of you.

 If you only have an hour to spare, this is for you.
 All of these options can be done in the comfort of your own home, you can also take a mini-retreat outdoors.